Billionaire Jeffrey Epstein Arrested in NYC: Sources

 Jeffrey Epstein, a wealthy, politically connected Florida financier, was arrested in New York on Saturday evening on sex trafficking charges, sources tell NBC 4 New York.

-Epstein is expected to appear in federal court in Manhattan on Monday, two law enforcement officials said on a condition of anonymity.
+Epstein was expected to appear in federal court in Manhattan on Monday, two law enforcement officials said on a condition of anonymity.

+He will face federal charges for incidents between 2002-2005, three senior law enforcement sources told NBC News.

+A law enforcement official said Epstein would be charged with trafficking and conspiracy to traffic minors for sex.

+The crimes allegedly occurred at his homes on the Upper East Side and in Palm Beach, Florida.

+Epstein was flying from Paris to New York on Saturday and was arrested at Teterboro Airport, the sources said.

-Spokesmen for the FBI and the U.S. Attorney Southern District of New York declined to comment.
+Spokesmen for the FBI, the NYPD and the U.S. Attorney's Office for the Southern District of New York declined to comment.

 A 2008 deal ended a federal investigation that could have landed Epstein, now 66, in prison for life.
 Instead, he was allowed to plead guilty to lesser state charges that resulted in a 13-month jail sentence and required financial settlements to dozens of his victims.
 He also had to register as a sex offender.